 AWR's ability to pay cash dividends on its Common Shares outstanding depends primarily upon cash flows from GSWC.
 AWR intends to continue paying quarterly cash dividends in the future, on or about March 1, June 1, September 1 and December 1, subject to earnings and financial conditions, regulatory requirements and such other factors as the Board of Directors may deem relevant.
 Registrant has paid common dividends for over 75 consecutive years.
-On April 28, 2015, AWR's Board of Directors approved a second quarter dividend of \$0.213 per share on the AWR Common Shares of the Company.
-Dividends on the Common Shares will be payable on June 1, 2015 to shareholders of record at the close of business on May 15, 2015.
+On July 28, 2015, AWR's Board of Directors approved a 5.2% increase in the third quarter dividend from \$0.213 per share to \$0.224 per share on the AWR Common Shares of the Company.
+Dividends on the Common Shares will be payable on September 1, 2015 to shareholders of record at the close of business on August 14, 2015.

-On March 27, 2014, AWR's Board of Directors approved a stock repurchase program, authorizing AWR to repurchase up to 1.25 million shares of AWR's Common Shares from time to time through June 30, 2016.
-The repurchase program is intended to enable AWR to achieve a consolidated shareholders' equity ratio as a percentage of total capitalization that is more reflective of appropriate equity ratios for GSWC and ASUS.
-The current ratio of 60% equity and 40% debt as of March 31, 2015 is partly the result of the sale in 2011 of AWR's Arizona subsidiary, Chaparral City Water Company, which generated approximately \$30 million in cash proceeds.
+On March 27, 2014, AWR's Board of Directors approved a stock repurchase program, authorizing AWR to repurchase up to 1.25 million shares of AWR's Common Shares.
+This stock repurchase program was completed in May 2015.
+On May 19, 2015, AWR's Board of Directors approved a new stock repurchase program, authorizing AWR to repurchase up to 1.2 million shares of its Common Shares from time to time through June 30, 2017.
+The repurchase programs are intended to enable AWR to achieve a consolidated shareholders' equity ratio as a percentage of total capitalization that is more reflective of appropriate equity ratios for GSWC and ASUS.
+As of June 30, 2015, the current ratio is 59% equity and 41% debt.
 Based upon current expectations, including the projected infrastructure needs for GSWC and the expected growth of ASUS, which is currently not capital intensive, management does not anticipate AWR will conduct a secondary offering of its Common Shares in the near term.